ForNeVeR/Cesium/README.md

 **What?** Cesium compiles standard C source code to a .NET assembly.
 No unmanaged/mixed mode (a-lá C++/CLI) code is generated; everything is fully managed (but may be unsafe).

 **Why?** C programs are very useful in the modern world and solve practical tasks.
 At the same time, deploying C code alongside .NET code may be tricky (especially if your application supports multiple platforms).
-Cesium is designed to resolve the problems of C code deployment, and lift it to the managed state (so it is cross-platform in the same way the underlying CIL code it is compiled to).
+Cesium is designed to resolve the problems of C code deployment, and lift it to the managed state (so it is cross-platform in the same way as the underlying CIL code it is compiled to).

 Implementation Status
 ---------------------